LiveIntent/live-connect/README.md

 - `fire` just fires a pixel, and can be considered as a simple page view.
 - `peopleVerifiedId` returns the most likely first party cookie that can be used for identity resolution.
 - `ready` flag, saying that the LC was loaded and ready, can be used when including LiveConnect as a global var on the window object.
 - `resolve` function accepts a success callback, an error callback and an additional object with key value pairs.
 Of course, errors during resolution will be emitted on the EventBus and sent to the collector.
 The third parameter is `additionalParameters` which is an object, and will be attached to the IdentityResolution request, split into key-value pairs.
-The purpose of this object is to include key-value pairs in the request, e.g. for identifiers that cannot be found in the cookie jar, or in LocalStorage, or simply there's a requirement for a certain identifier to be represented under a specific key which doesn't match it's name in the cookie jar, or LocalStorage key.
+The purpose of this object is to include key-value pairs in the request, e.g. for identifiers that cannot be found in the cookie jar, or in LocalStorage, or simply there's a requirement for a certain identifier to be represented under a specific key which doesn't match its name in the cookie jar, or LocalStorage key.
 - `resolutionCallUrl` function returns the URL to be called in order to receive the resolution to a stable identifier.

 ### Overriding the StorageHandler and CallHandler
 LiveConnect is initialized in a way so that it does not manipulate storage and ajax on the device on it's own.

 The StorageHandler is an object with functions that adheres to the signature:
 - `function localStorageIsEnabled ()`